 There has been much debate between brain injury lawyers and health providers in cases involving traumatic and closed head injuries.
 Because many victims appear relatively normal to the average person and outwardly exhibit only significant cognitive impairments, there are common myths that must be quashed to prove the severe nature of the injury.

-Among the most common fallacies regarding traumatic brain injuries include the following:
+Among the most common fallacies regarding traumatic brain injuries are the following:

 - Myth 1 – There must be a total loss of consciousness after the accident or event.
 Doctors and scientists have disproved this myth—a person does not need to be entirely unconscious to have suffered a brain injury, and even a minor change in consciousness could be evidence of severe head trauma.